SELLING THE HOME

 Our Role in Your Sale

 At DownsizePlan.ca, we don't just facilitate sales—we facilitate life transitions.
-We coordinate with your parent's financial advisor, their lawyer, and their family to ensure the sale supports their broader downsizing plan.
+We can coordinate with you or your parent's financial advisor, their lawyer, and their family to ensure the sale supports their broader downsizing plan.

-We've guided hundreds of families through the emotional and practical aspects of selling the family home.
+We've guided many families through the emotional and practical aspects of selling the family home.
 We know which questions to ask, how to time the transition, and how to turn equity into the resources for the next chapter.

-Whether your parent's home needs work, sits in a quiet neighborhood that takes longer to show, or is perfectly positioned in a hot market—we know how to sell it effectively.
+Whether your parent's home needs work, sits in a slow neighborhood that takes longer to sell, or is perfectly positioned in a hot market—we know how to sell it effectively.

 Let's Make a Plan